-Let us say that an electric toothbrush has a processor and main memory.
-The processor can rotate the bristles left and right, and can check the on/off switch.
+Say that a light bulb is controlled by a processor running a program in main memory.
+The controller can turn the light bulb fully on and fully off, can brighten or dim the bulb (but not beyond fully on or off.)
 The machine instructions are one byte long, and correspond to the following machine operations:

 |Machine Instruction||Machine Operation|

-The toothbrush is wired so that when the switch is first turned on the instruction at address zero is performed.
-Then, instructions are performed one at a time, in order, until the "Stop" instruction is encountered.
+The bulb is wired so that when the switch is first turned on the instruction at address zero is performed.
+Then, instructions are performed one at a time, in order, until the "Halt" instruction is encountered or the controller crashes.

-The "Skip" instruction checks the on/off switch and skips over one instruction if the switch is "off".
+The A "Skip" instruction checks the brightness of the bulb and possibly skips over the instruction after it.

 The "Go back" instruction causes the processor to start again with the instruction at address 0.